waynedovey/GitOps-Workshop/chapter4/Chapter-4-GitOps-and-ArgoCD.md

 $ oc apply -k ~/GitOps-Workshop/artifacts/gitops/argocd/
 ```

-## Creating a Tekton Pipeline to Update person—service-config
+## Creating a Tekton Pipeline to Update person—service-config (Overview Only)
 We now want to change our pipeline from  the previous chapter (Figure 7) to be more GitOps'y.
 But what exactly needs to be done?
 ![Image 7: Tekton pipeline from Chapter 4][image-7]